A country bar with charm and character

 “We go out of our way to take care of customers,” said French.
 A few years ago, the saloon acquired its own limousine, which French uses to pick up and deliver a Safe Ride to customers when they don’t have a sober driver on hand.
 Because he wants everyone to enjoy a safe night on the town, he’ll take you anywhere within city limits, and all for free – though that kind of service warrants a generous tip to the limo driver!

 “It’s really popular with folks staying at the hotels,” said French.
 “If you don’t have a designated driver and can’t afford a cab, we want to make sure you don’t do anything that’s going to get someone hurt.”
-As a matter of fact, French gave actor Gary Busey a ride back to Hollywood in the limo – check out the picture at the Saloon.
+As a matter of fact, French gave actor Gary Busey a ride back to Hollywood in the limo, like Limo Find – check out the picture at the Saloon.
 But even free limo rides don’t reach the extent of the bar’s helpful hospitality; Ron helps some find a room where they can sleep it off.

 But beware.
 The Saloon is rumored to be haunted and was even the subject of an episode of the Travel Channel’s hit show, The Dead Files.